vjardimb/algo-trading/docs/AlgoTradingResources.md

 - **[ML-based trading](https://github.com/firmai/financial-machine-learning?tab=readme-ov-file)** - Github community listing different approaches to ML trading.

+- **[List of resources](https://github.com/paperswithbacktest/awesome-systematic-trading/tree/main)** - List of 97 libraries and packages implementing trading bots, backtesters, indicators, pricers, etc. Each library is categorized by its programming language and ordered by descending populatrity (number of stars).

 ## Articles

 Here are some insightful articles on various topics related to algorithmic trading, ranging from introductory guides to advanced strategy development.